I had a discussion with a singer recently, regarding some issues they struggle with in their voice, and what they were looking to achieve.

 How this works in sessions

-Every singer’s voice observes these general rules, but each singers voice also has their own unique qualities that must be integrated into the voice.
-More weight in the chest voice affects the process of bridging in one way, and less weight in chest voice affects the bridging process in another.
-Other frequencies and qualities exist also, and each in different measure in different voices.
+Every singer’s voice observes these general rules, but each singer’s voice also has their own unique qualities that must be integrated into the voice.
+More or less vocal weight affects the bridging process.
+Other frequencies and qualities also exist, and each in different measure in different voices.

 Conclusion: It takes time, and quality is deeper than just number of notes